JesseVarGar/CMPS-3240-Hello-ARM/README.md

 4. The heap, and
 5. The stack.

-`data` indiates that these instructions should be placed in the code section.
+`.text` indiates that these instructions should be placed in the code section.
+Another common directive is `.data`, which would place what follows in the static data section.
 This next line:

 ```arm
 .global _start
 ```

-This is a directive that indicates the following code is associated with the subroutine `_start`.
-It will be useful for `gdb` later on.
+This is also a directive.
+It indicates the following code is associated with the subroutine `_start`.
+It will be useful for the debugger (`gdb`) later on.
 This next line:

 ```arm
 _start:
 ```

 This is the first line that is not a directive.
 Yet, it is not an instruction.
-It is a label.
+It is a *label*.
 It indicates the line that follows should be associated with the identifier `_start`.
-By default, `_start` is the start of the program.
+With `as` and `ld`, `_start` is the start of the program.
 When executing a program, the processor has a reserved register that indicates which instruction to execute.
-This is called the *program counter*, and it is initialized to `_start`.
+This is called the *program counter* or PC, and it is initialized to `_start`.
 Now consider this line:

 ```arm
 mov x1, #7
 ```

 This is the first real instruction that is executed by the CPU. `mov` is the mnemonic, which tells the processor what to do.
 The remaining text are the arguments. `x1` is a register. `mov` in this case takes the literal value of 7 and places it in the register `x1`, clobbering whatever value was previously there.
-Note that literal integers begin with a hashtag.
-Moving on to the next instruction:
+Move on to the next instruction:

 ```arm
 add x2, x1, x1